 The Norwegian Industrial Property Office shall publish a notice that a request for an administrative review has been filed and present it to the patent holder, who shall be given an opportunity to submit observations on the request.
-The party requesting an administrative review shall give notice hereof by registered letter to all licensees who are recorded with their address in the Register of Patents.
-If no documentation of such notice is presented, the Norwegian Industrial PropertyOffice may fix a time limit for such notice.
-If the time limit is not complied with, the request must be rejected.
+The party requesting an administrative review shall give notice hereof by registered letter to all licensees and holders of liens who are recorded with their address in the Register of Patents.
+If no documentation of such notice is presented, the Norwegian Industrial Property Office may fix a time limit for such notice.
+If the time limit is not complied with, the request shall be rejected.

 If two or more requests have been filed for an administrative review of the same patent, the Norwegian Industrial Property Office may consolidate the cases if none of the parties makes a reasoned opposition to this.